 This is just disgraceful.

-Uh I I I worked in Washington.
+I worked in Washington.

-And I I work for him and uh and for Senator John Hines on the Senate side.
+I don't know if you remember Congressman Bud Schuster from Pennsylvania, and I worked for him and for Senator John Hines on the Senate side.

-And if there's anything, anything that one should know is that you don't deny in a situation like this, you don't deny entrance to members of Congress who are duly elected by their constituents, and that goes double for any member of Congress who's from Texas.
+And if there's anything, anything that one should know is that you don't deny, in a situation like this, you don't deny entrance to members of Congress who are duly elected by their constituents.

-Disgraceful I'm on the oversight committee.
+I'm on the oversight committee.

-We we're the ones that oversee the border patrol, and you can't have oversight if you are hiding everything you're doing from the committee that has oversight over what you're doing.
+And you can't have oversight if you are hiding everything you're doing from the committee that has oversight over what you're doing.

 It is incredible.

-I I'm still aghast.
+I'm still aghast.

-But uh it it is incredible.
+But it is incredible.

-Well, one of the reasons I wanted to talk to you, Congressman, you've been involved in this uh issue as well, and it's sort of segues into this because we do think you know, I mean, the Democratic Party, as I call them, is the party of race.
+And it sort of segues into this because we do think, you know, I mean, the Democratic Party, as I call them, is the party of race.

-And uh they built their entire political party.
+And they built their entire political party.

-I mean, there's whole volumes out there about how uh slave owners created the Democratic Party and what they did uh on and on and on and on with Jim Crow laws and all of this.
+I mean, there's whole volumes out there about how slave owners created the Democratic Party and what they did on and on and on and on with Jim Crow laws and all of this.

-You were one of the few people to stand up uh on our side and take them head on.
+You were one of the few people to stand up on our side and take them head on.

 So I just thought maybe we should go over this again and have you talk about that for a little bit.

-Yeah, and I'm really grateful you wanted to discuss this because it is something, you know, some Republicans and especially some of our leaders in the past, they would say we can't talk about it, we can't touch it, we don't want to be called racist.
+Yeah, and I'm really grateful you wanted to discuss this because it is something, you know, some Republicans and especially some of our leaders in the past, they would say, we can't talk about it.

 We're not racist.

-They're the racist.
+They're the racists.

-Look, you want to remove the uh these particular statutes, every one of which is a democrat well I'll see that and I'll raise you.
+Look, you want to remove these particular statutes, every one of which is a Democrat.

-So yeah we want to start removing these fine let's go all the way.
+Fine, let's go all the way.

 Let's go all out.